 The EDO shall approve all deviations from the Action Matrix and inform the Commission when deviations are approved and at the annual AARM Commission Meeting.
 [C1] After the EDO approves the deviation, the document shall remain draft in ADAMS until the licensee is notified via publicly available docketed correspondence, which is described below.

 Deviations from the Action Matrix shall be communicated to the licensee in an assessment follow-up letter or annual assessment letter.
 This letter shall contain the EDO-signed memorandum as an enclosure and shall also be emailed to ROPassessment.Resource@nrc.gov.
 Both the letter and memorandum shall be made publicly available after the licensee is notified of the deviation.
-The NRC’s public “ROP Action Matrix Deviations” will be updated in accordance with IMC 0306.
+The NRC’s public “ROP Action Matrix Deviations” website will be updated in accordance with IMC 0306.

 MD 8.14 requires NRR to ensure that the causes for deviations are understood and to identify any necessary changes to the ROP guidance.
 To ensure that this requirement is met, NRR/DRO/IRAB shall coordinate with the regional office that requested the deviation to generate an ROP Feedback Form in accordance with IMC 0801, “Inspection Program Feedback Process,” that describes the causes for the deviation, recommendations for changes, if any, to ROP guidance, and the basis for the recommendations to change or not change ROP guidance.
 In the ROP Feedback Form, the regions should request that any recommended changes to ROP guidance be shared with the other regional offices to ensure that all perspectives are considered.